sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 - **performance counters of the machine.** Knowing the stats of the application without knowing the stats of the whole machine is close to pointless when things go haywire.
 - **Centralized logging.** I will be sending data from a website and a Windows Service.
 It has to be in one place.
 - **Custom events.** I want to add custom timings for each TPL Dataflow block that I am using for building data processing workflows.
 - **Real time.** - when I get a report from [Pingdom](https://www.pingdom.com/) that the site is not responding I want to check what is happening right now on the machine.
 Hour old data in this case is no use.
-- **Stores historic data.** -
+- **Alerting** - Having monitoring without alerting works only when you can have a huge monitors only for showing the dashboard.
+Even then it only works in movies.
+Alerting is a must have and a time saver.
+- **Historic data.** - The time between getting an alert and having time to look at it is almost always non zero.
+Having at least 8 hours (remember that sleep is a good thing?) of data is a must have.
+The time span may suggest it, but to be clear, it has to be written in a persistent way, because it so happens that restarts and performance problems co ocur.

 ## What the market has to offer